Lykaia (album)

-Lykaia is the third album by Swedish progressive metal band Soen.
-It was released on 3 February 2017 via UDR Music.
-It was produced by new guitarist Marcus Jidell (Avatarium) that played in this album only.
+Lykaia is the third studio album by Swedish progressive metal band Soen.
+The album was released on 3 February 2017 through UDR Music and was produced by Marcus Jidell of Avatarium.
+It is the band's only album to feature Jidell as their guitarist.
 It was also the first album with keyboardist Lars Åhlund.

 The album was preceded by the singles "Sectarian" on 15 December 2016, "Lucidity" on 24 January, and "Opal" on 25 February 2017.